ugent-library/projects-service/README.md

 If you make a change to the schema files in `ent/schema/`, you will need to run these steps:

-Re-generate the `ent` code with `cd ent && go generate ./...`.
-Next, generate a new migration with `atlas migrate diff --env local`.
-This will generate a new migration file in `ent/migrate/migrations` and update the `atlas.sum` file in that directory.
-Finally, run the migration against your database with `atlas migrate apply --env local`.

-### Data migrations

-Create a new migration file with `atlas migrate new <name> --env local`.
-Then edit that file with `atlas migrate edit <filename> --env local`.
-This wil automatically update the `atlas.sum` file.
-You can also edit the file directly, but then you have to run `atlas migrate hash --env local` to re-generate the `atlas.sum` file.
+* `cd ent && go generate ./...` to generate `ent` Go code.
+* `tern migrate new` to create a new migration file.
+* Add SQL code to the migration file.
+* `tern migrate apply` to apply pending migrations to the database.

+**Experimental: atlas**

+[atlas](https://atlasgo.io) is a companion to `ent`.
+It calculates a migration path by diffing the schema in Go against the migrations.
+It then generates a new migration in SQL.
+This project supports atlas, but prefers tern as atlas relies on [lib/pq](https://github.com/lib/pq).

 ## OpenAPI